 Over 380 billion plastic bags are used in the U.S. every year, according to the Environmental Protection Agency (EPA).

 But what happens to them when they get thrown away?
-While we might think that throwing them in the trash is the end of the story, it’s just the beginning of the problems that plastic bags cause on a global scale.
+While we might think that throwing them in the trash is the end of the story; it’s actually just the beginning of the problems plastic bags cause, on a global scale.

 Here’s why we need to stop producing and using plastic bags.